Mark Dion (artist): Other works

 In 2012, Dion's work was included in dOCUMENTA 13, curated by Carolyn Christov-Bakargiev in Kassel, Germany, and has also been exhibited at MoMA PS1 in New York, Guggenheim Bilbao, Minneapolis Institute of Art, Tate Gallery, and the Museum of Modern Art.
 The artist has also completed other public commissions which include Den, a site-specific installation for the National Tourist Routes in Norway (2012), An Archaeology of Knowledge for Johns Hopkins University (2012), and Ship in a Bottle for Port of Los Angeles Waterfront (2011).

 Recent years

-Dion resides with his wife, artist Dana Sherwood, in Copake, New York, and continues to conducts his works worldwide.
+Dion resides with his wife, artist Dana Sherwood, in Copake, New York, and continues to conduct his works worldwide.
 He currently mentors at Columbia University and is co-director of Mildred's Lane, a visual art education and residency program in Beach Lake, Pennsylvania.
 He continues to make frequent collaborations with museums of natural history, aquariums, zoos and other institutions mandated to produce public knowledge on the topic of nature.

 Dion is the subject of a monograph published by Phaidon, and a documentary episode of the PBS series Art:21.

-In 2015, Dion visited Colgate University to conduct works shops and lectures with students and faculty.
+In 2015, Dion visited Colgate University to conduct workshops and lectures with students and faculty.